 You can meet with your software development teams regularly

 In one of our articles, we underlined that it’s important to have strong family vibes within a growing team.
 And let’s all agree that building family closeness with someone, who lives halfway around the globe, is a tough nut to crack.
 We love technologies and think that they are going to make our future even better.
 However, face-to-face communication still remains the cornerstone of lasting relationships within a company.

 When you place your team in a nearby country, you can easily schedule regular trips to get to know each other better.
 In-person meetings will help you grow tighter emotional bonds with your developers and, eventually, understand each other with ease.
 It will definitely benefit all the processes in your company.
 Plus, frequent travels are always fun, aren’t they?
 At least if they’re more than just an in-and-out kind of deal.

 Cost of having a nearshoring team is lower

-Let’s face it, nobody is going to build a distributed team, if it’s not going to save them money.
+Let’s face it, nobody is going to build a dedicated software development team, if it’s not going to save them money.
 Let’s not forget that there’s the possibility that talent and enthusiasm are also at stake.
 Still, cost reduction remains the main reason to build a distributed team.
 As practice increasingly shows, neighboring countries offer the best correlation of cost and quality of services.

 We certainly wouldn’t throw nearshoring into the bag if we had no solid proof that it’s going to benefit your business.
 But what is that proof?
 How about this for size.
 Ukraine, one of the most popular nearshoring destinations in Eastern Europe, recently won the European Outsourcing Excellence Award.
-The jury recognized Ukraine as the best country to nearshore your business with regards to the cost vs competence ratio.
+The jury recognized Ukraine as the best country for IT nearshoring with regards to the cost vs competence ratio.

 A marriage of quantity and quality